, ,

 There is a river whose streams make glad the city of God, the holy habitation of the Most High.
 God is in the midst of her; she shall not be moved; God will help her when morning dawns.
 (Psalm 46:4–5, ESV)

-For this chosen people, this chosen place, and chosen anointed king, it seemed to mean the end of every cherished hope of their salvation and calling of God.
+For this chosen people, this chosen place, and anointed king, it seemed the end of every cherished hope.
+It was the end of their salvation and calling of God.

-Then the enemy turned upon the leaders: they took
+The enemy also turned upon the leaders: they took,

-… the chief priest and … the second priest and the three keepers of the threshold; and from the city he took an officer who had been in command of the men of war, and five men of the king’s council who were found in the city; and the secretary of the commander of the army … and brought them to the king of Babylon at Riblah.
-And the king of Babylon struck them down and put them to death at Riblah in the land of Hamath.
+… the chief priest and … the second priest and the three keepers of the threshold; and from the city he took an officer who had been in command of the men of war, and five men of the king’s council … and brought them to the king of Babylon at Riblah.
+And the king of Babylon struck them down and put them to death at Riblah .
 So Judah was taken into exile out of its land.
 (2 Kings 25:18–21, ESV)

-The inheritance given by the Lord, was now owned and trampled by strangers.
+The inheritance the Lord had promised and had given them, was now owned and trampled by strangers.

 Why?
 Why all of this?
 Who was responsible for this calamity?
 We have to go back to Deuteronomy 28 to understand something of what happened here.
-Moses was instructing the people how they should be faithful to God and not worship other gods, something they soon forgot.
+Moses instructed the people to be faithful to God.
+He told them not to worship other gods.
+They soon forgot this and indeed implemented it.
 This is what Moses said to them:

 This is exactly what happened in the time of Jeremiah.
-Over years God sent his prophets to warn his people, but they turned away from their glory and worshipped other gods.
+Over years, God sent his prophets to warn his people.
+However, they turned away from their glory.
+They worshipped other gods.

 Let’s just go back to what we have heard the last few weeks about the attributes of God.
 He is Sovereign, He is holy, He is just and righteous, He is loving.
 It is precisely because He is sovereign and holy and just that He would do as He promised.
 It is precisely because He is righteous that He punished unfaithfulness.
 He is faithful to do as He promised.
 His word is not yes and no. He hates sin, and He rewards unfaithfulness is his justice.

-Oh, that God would engrave into our hearts his mercy and his love, but also his justice and righteousness – because He is holy.
+Oh, that God would engrave into our hearts his mercy and his love.
+He should also engrave his justice and righteousness.
+This is because He is holy.
 He would not be trusted if his people would get away with idolatry.
 His glory He does not share.
 He is a jealous God.
 His love is all consuming and does not stand the idea of sharing his love with another.
-At least we now understand, even with tears of pain and disappointment, that there is a reason and purpose for the calamity: it is not blind fate that hits for no reason; it is our heavenly Father who acts out who He is in faithfulness.
+At least we now understand, even with tears of pain and disappointment, a reason and purpose for the calamity.
+It is not blind fate that hits for no reason.
+It is our heavenly Father who acts out who He is in faithfulness.

 God would be unjust, unrighteous and unfaithful to his holiness if He would not punish sin.
 He would not be trusted if He would just turn a blind eye on the unfaithfulness of his people.
-He would just be like the gods of the heathens fi He is not for his holiness.
-Why would the faithful ever trust and obey Him if He allows the unbridled unfaithfulness of those who hate Him?
+He would just be like the gods of the heathens if He is not for his holiness.
+Why would those people who remained faithful to Him ever trust Him again?
+How could they obey Him if He allows the unbridled unfaithfulness of those who hate Him?

 Jeremiah

-Jeremiah is carrying out of one of his functions as a prophet, namely his continued watch over the ruins of Jerusalem.
+Jeremiah is performing one of his roles as a prophet.
+He continues to watch over the ruins of Jerusalem.
 He is with his people in this calamity.
-He gives expression to the sorrow of the people that he may weep with them.
-He points his fellow-countrymen to an acknowledgement of God’s justice in this visitation.
+He expresses the sorrow of the people and wept with them.
+He points his fellow-countrymen to acknowledge God’s justice in this visitation.
 He keeps them from despair under the burden of an unutterable woe.
 He teaches them how to give due submission to the judgment that has befallen them.

 And he reminds them of this great truth: